 Road networks appear to be the main method by which contraband wildlife is moved within and between the countries in the Central Asian region.
-Therefore, enforcement agencies of all four countries should consider the merits of targeted vehicle inspections, with officers receiving prior training to enable them to identify any prohibited wildlife items encountered and how to search for them. other -and other Parties where relevant- to enhance enforcement effort and build trust and collaboration to help counter the activities of organised criminal groups involved in wildlife trafficking in the region.
+Therefore, enforcement agencies of all four countries should consider the merits of targeted vehicle inspections, with officers receiving prior training to enable them to identify any prohibited wildlife items encountered and how to search for them.
+All four countries would benefit from building closer ties with each other -and other Parties where relevant- to enhance enforcement effort and build trust and collaboration to help counter the activities of organised criminal groups involved in wildlife trafficking in the region.

 The countries would benefit from collaboration to protect priority species known to be subjected to high levels of demand and often illegal trade and could start with those identified in seizure records for more than one country in this report.
-These include: Argali (including subspecies such as the Marco Polo Argali), Ferula species,
+These include: Argali